Equestrian Learning Center, LLC

 Over the years our facility has added many new features and we continue to add and improve.

 - Lighted round pen with a sand surface;

 - Tack rooms for lesson tack and a separate one for boarders;

 - Quarantine area for new arrivals and sick horses.

-- Shelters for the horses in 2 out of 3 paddocks.
+- Run-in shelters for the horses in every paddock.

 Our plans for the future include:

 - Transforming a few wooded acres into a horse pasture;

 - Finishing our newest pole barn, by installing a bathroom; a new tack room for boarders.

 Education is our focus!